 - Important Haircut: The change in hairstyle signifies a change in lifestyle.

 - In Spite of a Nail: Helen met James.
 Helen lost her unborn child.
 Gerry has impregnated Lydia.
 Helen has found out about Gerry and Lydia and has left Gerry.
-Which time line am I talking about?
+Which time line are we talking about here?
 It's worth noting that all of those things come true in very different ways and at different times, however.

 - Life Will Kill You: One of the main characters is just standing there, having what would have perhaps been the most important conversation in a long and happy life.
 Suddenly a car runs over her.
 Downer Ending in one time line, but it is indicated that the trauma of her own death helps her to get a happy ending in the other time line.